Mortgage Rate Forecast Canada 2024 – 2025

 Given the following economic data, it appears that the economy is cooling enough to hold inflation lower, and justify rate cuts:

-- Low GDP/ economic growth (with negative Real per capital growth)
+• Low GDP/ economic growth (with 2+ years of negative Real per capital growth)

-As we will review more closely in the next section, the economy is on track to justify rate cuts in October and December.
-From there, depending on how inflation behaves, there is a strong possibility of an additional cuts in early 2025.
+As we will review more closely in the next section, the economy is on track to justify rate cuts in December 2024 and into 2025.

 Economic slowdown, lower inflation and lower Bond Yields.
 What does this mean for mortgage interest rates?